taliavazquez/hw-02/README.md

-## Project title
-Portfolio
+## Portfolio

 ## Features
-Some of the features used in this website were floating boxes, flexcode, bootstrap and limited jquery.
+Features used in this website were floating boxes, flexcode, bootstrap and limited jquery.

 ## Style